-A preferential tariff rate would apply if the country:
+A preferential tariff rate will apply if the country you are importing from:

-If a tariff rate quota applies, you could apply to import a limited amount at a reduced rate of customs duty (tariff).
-You would need to claim for the tariff rate quota using the TRQ order number.
+If a tariff-rate quota applies, you can apply to import a limited amount at a reduced rate of customs duty (tariff).
+You would need to claim for the tariff-rate quota using the TRQ order number.

-If the UK leaves the EU with no deal, the UK government would not introduce any new checks or controls on goods at the land border between Ireland and Northern Ireland.
+If the UK leaves the EU with no deal, the UK government will not introduce any new checks or controls on goods at the land border between Ireland and Northern Ireland.

-The temporary rates of customs duty (tariffs) on imports would not apply to goods crossing from Ireland into Northern Ireland.
+The temporary rates of customs duty (tariffs) on imports will not apply to goods crossing from Ireland into Northern Ireland.

 Contact HMRC if you have a question about UK imports after Brexit.

 Find out more about importing into the UK if the UK leaves with no deal.